-The Citizenship Act requires that new citizens have “an adequate knowledge of one of the official languages of Canada,” which are English and French.
+The Citizenship Act requires that citizenship applicants have “an adequate knowledge of one of the official languages of Canada.”
+Canada’s two official languages are English and French.

-We define “adequate knowledge” as having the equivalent of Level 4 for speaking and listening in English or French using the Canadian Language Benchmarks (CLB) or Niveaux de compétence linguistique canadien (NCLC).
+We define “adequate knowledge” as having a Level 4 speaking and listening ability.
+To measure your ability, we use the Canadian Language Benchmarks (CLB) or Niveaux de compétence linguistique canadien (NCLC).
 This level means you can, in English or French:

-- show that you know enough common words and phrases to answer questions and express yourself.
+- show that you know enough common words and phrases to:

 Answers others found useful

 - What are the requirements for becoming a Canadian citizen?

 - I already have a citizenship application in process.
 How will the 2015 changes to the citizenship legislation affect my application?

 - Do I become a Canadian when I marry a Canadian?